wistia/wistia-open-docs/_posts/video-seo.md

 about using our Video SEO tool for their video.
 We'll attempt to compile them here.

-### Do I still need to create an sitemap, or submit something to Google Webmaster Tools?

-Wistia tools take care of that process automatically for you.
-We create a sitemap, add the videos you designate, and submit it through Google Webmaster Tools, all automatically.

 ### I thought only YouTube got indexed on Google search results?
 Should I have my video on both platforms?